FOUND A BELL? TELL US ABOUT IT!

 This started a powerful ripple effect.
 People who found the Bells shared their own stories of grief and healing and hope.
 The local newspaper printed the story on the front page.
 School groups and businesses and individuals started calling to see how they could get involved and soon, thousands of Tucsonans were helping to craft Ben’s Bells.

 Since 2003, Ben’s Bells has been operating as a nonprofit, growing kindness education programs and continuing to distribute thousands of Bells every year.
-The Bells are a symbol of kindness and its power to Heal.
-These simple wind chimes touch people’s lives and create kinder communities.
+Today Bells are found all over the world and our free kindness education programming has reached over 1.6 million students.